GTPB/ARANGS16/docs/2016-05-10/README.md

 [SliTaz](http://www.slitaz.org/en/get/), which we will assign more resources (e.g. 2048Mb
 RAM and as many processors as are available) using Virtualbox.
 You can safely remove and destroy this VM while you're playing around or when you're done.
 We just needed this to see how to install "by hand".
+Do the [assignments](https://github.com/rvosa/arangs2016/blob/master/docs/2016-05-10/virtualization/Worksheet.md) in the virtualization folder.

 ### Session 2: Managing virtual machines using Vagrant.